The worst experience for a cyclist is to have to endure an uncomfortable ride.

 If you are on the tall side, you will appreciate the longer-than-average frame and forward pedaling that affords better leg extension.

-For tall ladies who have struggled with too much leg in the way of the bike, you will be relieved to hear that this bike has a low slanting top bar that makes it really easy to mount and dismount.
+For tall people who have struggled with too much leg in the way of the bike, you will be relieved to hear that this bike has a low slanting top bar that makes it really easy to mount and dismount.

 I have endured many tortured and miserable rides on bicycles that had hard and narrow saddles and no leg room.
-I would be tempted to buy this Firmstrong just because of its padded saddle and leg extension potential.
+I would be tempted to buy this iZip just because of its padded saddle and leg extension potential.

 This 19-inch cruiser has a lightweight aluminum frame and 1.95-inch tires that will keep you cruising with little effort.